Is Mazda A Reliable Car Brand? What You Need to Know

 In terms a filing a lemon law claim, there is a four-year statute of limitations in California.

-The California lemon law applies to many different types of vehicles, including, but not limited to:
+Lemon law in California applies to many different types of vehicles, including, but not limited to:

 Some people believe the myth that used cars do not apply to the lemon law in California.

-On the contrary, used car lemon law is one of the unique aspects of the California lemon law– with some restrictions.
-Contrary to other states, the lemon law California does not only apply to new vehicles.
+On the contrary, gaining benefits for defective used cars is one of the unique aspects of the California lemon law – with some restrictions.

 Buying a brand-new vehicle should be an exciting experience – there is nothing quite like that new car smell.
 However, if you start running into issues or notice strange sounds when the vehicle is running, it may turn out to be a lemon.